Engin-Boot/pong-stage-patreshubham94/Stage0/sequence-start.md

 When: Multi player mode.

-Then: display game mode pannel.
+Then: display game mode panel.

 When: selects beginner mode.